thearn/Python-Arduino-Command-API/README.md

 > &copy; 2012-2013 Tristan A. Hearn <tristanhearn@gmail.com>
 > under the MIT License

-Based on the Python Arduino Prototyping API by Akash Manohar (https://github.com/HashNuke/Python-Arduino-Prototyping-API/).
+Based in part on the Python Arduino Prototyping API by Akash Manohar (https://github.com/HashNuke/Python-Arduino-Prototyping-API/).

 The Python Arduino Command API is a light-weight Python package for communicating with Arduino microcontroller boards.
 It is written using a custom protocol, similar to Firmata (http://firmata.org/wiki/Main_Page).
 This allows a user to quickly protoype programs